AymenNacer/Building-a-Map-for-Unknown-Environment-with-Turtlebot3-Simulation/README.md

     * roslaunch turtlebot3_slam turtlebot3_slam.launch slam_methods:=gmapping

-in order to build the environment you need to navigate through the entire environment, you can do this by either starting autonomous navigation or manually using keyboard
+in order to build the mao of the environment you need to navigate through the entire environment, you can do this by either starting autonomous navigation or manually using keyboard

 Start autonomous navigation in a new terminal tab